William J. Baroody Jr.: Presidency of AEI

 Baroody's father, William J. Baroody Sr., had been president of the influential, right-leaning think tank since 1962.
 The younger Baroody became executive vice president of the institute in 1977 and president in 1978.
 Baroody Sr. died in 1980.

 Baroody's tenure at the institute saw increasing growth.
 With the inauguration of President Ronald Reagan in 1981, many AEI scholars' ideas on deregulation, the Cold War, the culture war, constitutional law, and other issues achieved currency and a receptive audience.
 Many AEI scholars left the institute for government service, including Jeane Kirkpatrick, Robert Bork, and James C. Miller III.
 Baroody expanded AEI's activities, producing more publications and introducing new research areas.
-However, the Reagan administration saw the emergence of new think tanks such as the Heritage Foundation and competition for funding increased.
+However, the Reagan administration saw the emergence of new think tanks, including The Heritage Foundation and competition for funding increased.
 Insiders lamented a pursuit of prestige, evidenced by Baroody's hiring of Ford as a distinguished fellow, at the expense of more ideological conservative scholars.
 Some donors were concerned about AEI's centrist trend and perceived loss of conservative principle.

 With AEI on the verge of bankruptcy in June 1986, Baroody resigned and was replaced on an interim basis by the respected economist Paul McCracken.